Passover DinnerPassover CelebrationHappy Jewish Passover

 Elijah

-Elijah is known to be a prophet, who passed messages from God and was a helping hand to many people.
-The Jews believe that Elijah did not die, rather he ascended the heaven in a flaming chariot and still continues to convey the messages.
-On the occasion of Passover, a special cup of wine is filled and drunk to honor Eliyahu Ha-Navi or “Elijah the Prophet”.
+Elijah was a Biblical prophet who lived during the times of King Ahab and Queen Jezebel.
+He challenged the might of the wicked king and his prophets.
+The Jews believe that Elijah did not die; rather he ascended to the heaven in a flaming chariot.
+On the occasion of Passover, a special cup of wine is filled and drunk to honor Eliyahu Ha-Navi or "Elijah the Prophet".

 Exodus